iree-org/iree/mkdocs/docs/backends/cpu-dylib.md

 #### Download as Python package

-IREE uses continuous integration services to compile and publish artifacts into [GitHub Releases][iree-releases] page.
+Python packages for various IREE functionalities are regularly published on IREE's [GitHub Releases][iree-releases] page.
 Right now these are just snapshots of the `main` development branch.

-You can install the Python package containing the SPIR-V compiler by
+You can install the Python package containing the LLVM-based dylib compiler by

 ``` shell
 python -m pip install iree-compiler-snapshot \